FortAwesome/angular-fontawesome/README.md

 Hey there!
 We're glad you're here...

+### StackBlitz Starter Sample 🚀

+Here's a [StackBlitz Starter Sample](https://stackblitz.com/edit/angular-font-awesome-starter?file=src%2Fapp%2Fapp.module.ts) on how to use Solid, Regular, and Brand Icons.

 ### Upgrading Font Awesome?

 If you've used Font Awesome in the past (version 4 or older) there are some